BOARD & STAFF

 Jasmyn is a naturalist at heart and a lifelong environmental advocate.

-She devotes significant time and energy to the study of the world around her, with a keen focus on biology, ecology, and geology.
+She devotes significant time and energy to the study of the world around her, with a keen focus on biology, ecology, and biogeochemistry.
 Jasmyn has a deep appreciation for the earth and believes in preserving places of ecological importance like the Salton Sea.

 That sense of stewardship has impelled her to use photography as a way to communicate important issues.